 One of the top reasons for visiting Victoria is that for a relatively young city, there are an enormous amount of historical sites to visit and explore.
 From the majesty of The Empress Hotel to the craggy gravestones and winding paths of Ross Bay Cemetery, one of Canada’s oldest graveyards, Victoria is rich with history.
-One of the most resplendent and highly visited areas in downtown is Chinatown, the oldest Chinatown in Canada and second oldest in North America.
-With so much history encapsulated in one block of BC’s beautiful capital city, it’s no wonder that it draws crowds from around the globe.
-During the Lunar New Year, there is nowhere better to be than in Canada’s oldest Chinatown, enjoying the festivities and engaging with the local Chinese and Asian communities that celebrate this important holiday.
+One of the most resplendent and highly visited areas in downtown is Chinatown.
+As the oldest Chinatown in Canada and second oldest in North America, so much history is encapsulated in one block of BC’s beautiful capital city!
+It’s no wonder that it draws crowds from around the globe and during the Lunar New Year, there is nowhere better to be than Victoria’s Chinatown enjoying the festivities and engaging with the local Chinese and Asian communities that celebrate this important holiday.

-The Lunar New Year is an important holiday celebrated in East and Southeast Asia.
-While the Lunar New Year is based on the traditional lunisolar Chinese calendar and therefore is celebrated on the same day by many different Asian countries, the celebrations, interpretations and even zodiacs are unique to each country.
+The Lunar New Year is celebrated in East and Southeast Asia based on the traditional lunisolar Chinese calendar.
+While Lunar New Year is celebrated on the same day by many different Asian countries, the celebrations, interpretations and even zodiacs are unique to each country.
 In China, the New Year is called Chūn Jié, in Vietnam, Tet, Korean New Year is called Seollal, and in Tibet it is known as Losar.
-The Lunar New Year is also called the Spring Festival and begins with the first new moon of the lunar calendar and ends on the first full moon of the lunar calendar, 15 days later.
+The Lunar New Year is also known as the Spring Festival and begins with the first new moon of the lunar calendar and ends on the first full moon of the lunar calendar, 15 days later.
 Because the lunar calendar is based on the cycles of the moon, the dates of the holiday vary from year to year.
 In 2021, Lunar New Year was celebrated on February 12th on Western calendars and in 2022, Lunar New Year begins on February 1st.
 Before the beginning of the new lunar year, it is customary to thoroughly clean the house to remove any bad luck and prepare for a fruitful and fortuitous year.
 It is also customary to spend New Year’s eve and New Year’s day with family members, performing religious ceremonies and honouring ancestors.
 On New Year’s day, family members receive red envelopes called lai see with small amounts of money inside that are meant to bring good luck and ward off evil spirits.
 During the holiday, there are frequent dances and fireworks displays, culminating in the Lantern Festival, celebrated on the last day of the New Year’s celebrations.
 On this night, colourful lanterns light up the houses, and traditional foods are served to mark the anticipation of the return of spring and symbolising the reunion of family.

 This year, the traditional festivities that mark the Lunar New Year may be postponed but that doesn’t mean that you can’t still celebrate the Year of the Tiger!
 Below are five ways to celebrate Lunar New Year in Victoria, even if the traditional festivals are cancelled!